 It was a lazy Sunday morning, and I opened the cupboard hoping to find anything more exciting than cereal.
 As if delivered straight from the breakfast gods themselves, what should I lay my eyes upon, but a golden package of blueberry muffin mix.

-I resisted the temptation to over mix (my ultimate weakness in muffin baking), and for my restraint I was greatly rewarded.
 The muffins puffed up and baked to a perfect golden color in exactly the time stated on the package (even though we did bake up 10 rather than 12 as suggested).
-Luckily, for both my hunger and my impatience, they were easily popped out of the muffin pan straight from the oven, and required just a few minutes to cool.

 Eagerly, I broke open my first muffin sample.
-All images of gluten-free baking were thrown out the window when I feasted my eyes upon the incredibly light and flaky texture.
-The outside formed a delicately thin-crisp crust that was delightfully sweet and protected the tender muffin middle.
-The center was decidedly cake-like, and held together perfectly with nary a crumb escaping.
-The flavor and texture were reminiscent of the freshly baked blueberry muffins they served at my high school (back when ‘from scratch’ was still a concept in the educational system).
-They were insanely popular, selling out every day.
+It had delicately thin-crisp crust that was delightfully sweet and protected the tender muffin middle.
+The center was soft and cake-like.
+It held together perfectly with nary a crumb escaping.
+The flavor and texture were reminiscent of the freshly baked blueberry muffins they served at my high school.

-Not to be mistaken with a hearty muffin, Authentic Foods has perfected the Sunday morning indulgence.
 For myself, they are a bit too sweet for an everyday morning treat, but I wouldn’t hesitate to grab one when my afternoon tea and treat cravings strike.
 Especially after discovering each muffin only contains one gram of fat!
-I was floored, seriously.

 As an added bonus, blueberries are actually included in the mix.
-They didn’t soak up the moisture and plump up while baking as much as I had hoped.
-Though the blueberries were quite sizable, and offer a very nice burst of flavor.
-Fresh blueberries certainly can’t be beat, but the convenience of having them in the mix (particularly when blueberries are out of season and inflating beyond my budget) is worth its weight in gold.
+They only slightly plumped up while baking.
+Though they still offer a very nice burst of flavor.
+Fresh blueberries certainly can’t be beat, but the convenience of having them in the mix is worth its weight in gold.

 Thick and cake-like, these pancakes were tall, but not fluffy.
 They retained a density I might expect in heartier muffins.
 That said, my husband LOVED them.
 He could have easily inhaled the entire batch himself, but was kind enough to save a few for me.